Right to counsel

 Legislation, Abuse/Neglect/Dependency - Children

-The Missouri Supreme Court incorporated substantially the same language into Rule 115, the statute's implementing rule.
-See Mo.
-R. RCP Rule 115.01 to .03.
-The statute is is difficult to parse, as it seems to suggest the child has a right to appointed counsel upon request prior to the filing of the petition, whereas post-petition the court must determine counsel is necessary for a full and fair hearing.
-On the other hand, Mo.
+Mo.
 Ann.
-Stat. § 210.160 specifies that "In every case involving an abused or neglected child which results in a judicial proceeding, the judge shall appoint a guardian ad litem to appear for and represent...[a] child who is the subject of [abuse and neglect] proceedings", and "When appointing a guardian ad litem for a child, the court shall only appoint a lawyer licensed by the Supreme Court who has completed the training required by these standards."
+Stat. § 211.211(1) states, "A child is entitled to be represented by ... a guardian ad litem in all proceedings under subdivision (1) [abuse/neglect proceedings] of subsection 1 of section 211.031."
 Mo.
+Ann.
+Stat. § 210.160 similarly specifies that “In every case involving an abused or neglected child which results in a judicial proceeding, the judge shall appoint a guardian ad litem to appear for and represent...[a] child who is the subject of [abuse and neglect] proceedings”, and a Supreme Court rule clarifies that “When appointing a guardian ad litem for a child, the court shall only appoint a lawyer licensed by the Supreme Court who has completed the training required by these standards.”
+Mo.
 Sup.
 Ct., Standards with Comments for Guardians Ad Litem in Missouri, Standard 1.0.
-Thus it appears that the court must appoint an attorney-GAL for all children, but may appoint separate counsel for the child in the court's discretion once a petition has been filed.

 If "yes", the established right to counsel or discretionary appointment of counsel is limited in some way, including any of: the only authority is a lower/intermediate court decision or a city council, not a high court or state legislature; there has been a subsequent case that has cast doubt; a statute is ambiguous; or the right or discretionary appointment is not for all types of individuals or proceedings within that category.